datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI03-metadata-formats-and-files.md

 external data - data that we did not collect ourselves.

 ### Why Are Metadata Needed?

-We need metadata to not only work with external data, but also when it's embedded in a file or in provided in a machine readable format, we can access it directly in tools like `R` or `Python`.
+We need metadata to work with external data.
+Better yet, when metadata are embedded in a file or in provided in a machine readable format, we can access it directly in tools like `R` or `Python` to support automated workflows.
 We will talk about different metadata formats, next.

 ## Metadata Formats